wwwouaiebe/OsmPtv2NetControl/README.md

 ### The from tag is not equal to the name of the first platform for route...

 The from tag must be equal to the name of the first platform.
-Correct the from tag
+Correct the from tag.
+If the platform is shared between 2 operators and have a different name for each operator the name:operator is also valid

 ### A to tag is not found for route ...